swag-lang/swag/llvm/mlir/docs/Dialects/SPIR-V.md

 required extension/capability for the resultant type is not available in the given target environment, `convertType()` will return a null type.

-Standard scalar types are converted to their corresponding SPIR-V scalar types.
+Builtin scalar types are converted to their corresponding SPIR-V scalar types.

 (TODO: Note that if the bitwidth is not available in the target environment, it will be unconditionally converted to 32-bit.
 This should be switched to properly emulating non-32-bit scalar types.)

-[Standard index type][MlirIndexType] need special handling since they are not directly supported in SPIR-V. Currently the `index` type is converted to `i32`.
+[Builtin index type][MlirIndexType] need special handling since they are not directly supported in SPIR-V. Currently the `index` type is converted to `i32`.

 (TODO: Allow for configuring the integer width to use for `index` types in the SPIR-V dialect)

-SPIR-V only supports vectors of 2/3/4 elements; so [standard vector types][MlirVectorType] of these lengths can be converted directly.
+SPIR-V only supports vectors of 2/3/4 elements; so [builtin vector types][MlirVectorType] of these lengths can be converted directly.

 (TODO: Convert other vectors of lengths to scalars or arrays)

-[Standard memref types][MlirMemrefType] with static shape and stride are converted to `spv.ptr<spv.struct<spv.array<...>>>`s.
+[Builtin memref types][MlirMemrefType] with static shape and stride are converted to `spv.ptr<spv.struct<spv.array<...>>>`s.
 The resultant SPIR-V array types have the same element type as the source memref and its number of elements is obtained from the layout specification of the memref.
 The storage class of the pointer type are derived from the memref's memory space with `SPIRVTypeConverter::getStorageClassForMemorySpace()`.

-### `SPIRVOpLowering`

-`mlir::SPIRVOpLowering` is a base class that can be used to define the patterns used for implementing the lowering.
-For now this only provides derived classes access to an instance of `mlir::SPIRVTypeLowering` class.

 ### Utility functions for lowering

-#### Setting shader interface

-The method `mlir::spirv::setABIAttrs` allows setting the [shader interface attributes](#shader-interface-abi) for a function that is to be an entry point function within the `spv.module` on lowering.
-A later pass `mlir::spirv::LowerABIAttributesPass` uses this information to lower the entry point function and its ABI consistent with the Vulkan validation rules.
-Specifically,

-*   Creates `spv.globalVariable`s for the arguments, and replaces all uses of the argument with this variable.
-The SSA value used for replacement is obtained using the `spv.mlir.addressof` operation.
-*   Adds the `spv.EntryPoint` and `spv.ExecutionMode` operations into the
-    `spv.module` for the entry function.

 #### Setting layout for shader interface variables

 SPIR-V validation rules for shaders require composite objects to be explicitly laid out.
-If a `spv.globalVariable` is not explicitly laid out, the utility method `mlir::spirv::decorateType` implements a layout consistent with the [Vulkan shader requirements][VulkanShaderInterface].
+If a `spv.GlobalVariable` is not explicitly laid out, the utility method `mlir::spirv::decorateType` implements a layout consistent with the [Vulkan shader requirements][VulkanShaderInterface].

 #### Creating builtin variables

-In SPIR-V dialect, builtins are represented using `spv.globalVariable`s, with `spv.mlir.addressof` used to get a handle to the builtin as an SSA value.
-The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.globalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv.mlir.addressof` operation.
+In SPIR-V dialect, builtins are represented using `spv.GlobalVariable`s, with `spv.mlir.addressof` used to get a handle to the builtin as an SSA value.
+The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.GlobalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv.mlir.addressof` operation.